 The major idea behind this small project was to create a deadly simple and yet robust framework to be able to run some tasks in background and do not think about spawning many workers, restarting them when they die, etc. So, if you need to be able to run either one or many copies of your worker or you do not want to think about re-spawning dead workers and do not want to spend megabytes of RAM on separate copies of Ruby interpreter (when you run each copy of your loop as a separate process controlled by monit/god/etc), then I’d recommend you to try this framework — you’ll like it.

-For more information, visit the project site and, of course, read the sources
+For more information, visit the project site and, of course, read the sources 🙂

-Few days ago we were chatting in our corporate Campfire room and one of the guys asked me what do I think about Rails developers hiring process, what questions I’d ask a candidate, etc… This question started really long and interesting discussion and I’d like to share my thoughts on this question in this post.
+Few days ago we were chatting in our corporate Campfire room and one of the guys asked me what do I think about our hiring process for Rails developers, what questions I’d ask a candidate if I was interviewing and so on.
+Those questions sparkled a really long and interesting discussion and I would like to share my thoughts on the topic in this post.

-Read the rest of this entry »
+Read the rest of this entry →

 Today I’ve managed to finish initial version of our bounces-handler package we use for mailing-related stuff in Scribd.